mystic-potato/Crisis-Communication--Crack-the-Covid/README.md

 6. filelock
 	pip install filelock

-Once these packages are installed, go to the hack directory and run the following:
+Once these packages are installed, go to the hack directory in command prompt and run the following:

 python manage.py runserver